puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 ### `ssl-ca-cert`

 This sets the path to the CA certificate PEM file used for client authentication.
+The PEM file may contain one or more CA certificates.
-Authorized clients must be signed by the CA that that corresponds to this certificate.
+Authorized clients must have been signed - either directly or via an intermediate CA - using one of the CA certificates in the PEM file.

 > **Note:** This setting overrides the alternate configuration settings `truststore` and `trust-password`.